 Halloween Movie Marathon

-Here are 5 movies to enjoy in a movie marathon on Halloween night.
+Here are 6 titles, selected from the movies not to be missed, for a film marathon on Halloween night.

 The classic of the classics of Halloween: the film by John Carpenter Halloween.
 Made on a small budget and with little-known actors, Halloween has become one of the most successful independent films in film history, creating an astonishing number of sequels.
 The story of Michael Myers is known to the general public: Michael is a mentally ill boy hospitalized in a psychiatric hospital who killed his sister on Halloween night as a child.
 The day before Halloween many years later he manages to escape from the psychiatric institute where he is hospitalized: a long trail of blood spreads in the small town where he was born … Halloween was the greatest success of slasher cinema that in the 70s, a genre much loved by young audiences.
 In slasher films, the protagonists are always boys in danger because of an evil supernatural being or a serial killer: usually those who drink, take drugs or have compulsive sex are the first to die.